Large Language Models Are Active Critics in NLG Evaluation: Experiment Settings

-\item \textbf{Topical-Chat}~\citep{mehri2020topicalchat} is a knowledge-grounded, open-domain conversation benchmark.
-It contains 60 conversations, each paired with 6 responses generated by different systems (2 from humans and 4 from machines).
-Each dialogue response is evaluated with human scores on overall quality, considering five aspects: naturalness, coherence, engagingness, groundedness, and understandability.
+\item \textbf{Topical-Chat}~\citep{mehri2020topicalchat}: A knowledge-grounded, open-domain dialogue dataset consisting of 60 conversations, each paired with 6 responses (2 by humans and 4 by machines).
+Responses are human-evaluated on overall quality across five dimensions: naturalness, coherence, engagingness, groundedness, and understandability.

-\item \textbf{SFRES}~\citep{wen2015sfres} is a data-to-text generation benchmark containing 1,181 instances.
-The task focuses on generating natural language utterances from structured restaurant information in San Francisco.
-The overall quality score is annotated by humans based on two aspects: informativeness and naturalness.
+\item \textbf{SFRES}~\citep{wen2015sfres}: A data-to-text generation benchmark with 1,181 instances, focusing on generating free-text utterances from structured restaurant information.
+Annotators rated the overall quality of each instance based on informativeness and naturalness.